 “We strive to create a unique New Orleans seafood restaurant using the traditions of live-fire cooking techniques experienced here in the South and abroad.” - Donald Link

-We hold space at our bar and oyster bar for walk-ins and can also accommodate larger parties.
-Please contact us at 504.522.1744 or info@peche.com with any questions or concerns.
+Limited seating available by reservation only.
+Please contact us at 504.522.1744 or info@pecherestaurant.com with any questions or concerns.

 For private dining, we are pleased to offer Calcasieu, our private dining facility in the Warehouse District.
 For more information, please view our website or call 504.588.2188.